by David Allen

 This is one of the biggest misconceptions/lies out there.
 Just stop and think about this for a second.
 A Veteran has proper firearm handling techniques and has had safety drilled into their head for the entire time that they are in the military.
 Not to mention the fact that most Veterans have spent years with a loaded firearm on their body at all times.
 If anything, Veterans are less likely to have an “accident” with a firearm.
 Plus Veterans understand something that is called the rules of engagement (ROE).
 This governs how you engage the enemy while deployed.
 This equates to understanding gun ordinances in their community and state.
 For the most part, Veterans are very good at using good judgment under stress.

-This article originally appeared in The Havok Journal on 1 November 2015.
+This first appeared in The Havok Journal on November 1, 2015.

 1 – Data from https://www.dmdc.osd.mil/, 2014, 17 April 2015